 Regular Secondary.
-A secondary appointment at the VTCSOM is for an individual whose primary appointment (and/or employment) is in another college at Virginia Tech or at another academic institution (e.g. Jefferson College of Health Science or Radford University).
+A secondary appointment at the VTCSOM is for an individual whose primary appointment (and/or employment) is at Virginia Tech, Radford University, or another college or university.
 Regular faculty with a secondary appointment are not eligible for tenure-to-title at the VTCSOM.